What Is ColorOfChange.org?

 - Hannah Lucal »

-joined ColorOfChange in July 2013 and serves as Project Associate for the culture change and media accountability program.
+joined ColorOfChange in July 2013 and serves as Program Manager.
 Prior to joining ColorOfChange, Hannah was a New York City Coro Fellow, where she completed projects for organizations in the government, labor, business, non profit and political campaign sectors.
 She holds a B.A. from Carleton College in Northfield, Minnesota.

 - Johnny Mathias »